SAP/spartacus-docs/_pages/telco/journey-management-msisdn.md

 | Minimum version of backend TUA             	| TUA Release 2003 (latest patch is required)           	|
 | Minimum   version of core commerce backend 	| SAP Commerce release 1905 (latest patch is recommended) 	|

-## Supported Backend Functionality
+## Configuring and Enabling MSISDN in TUA

-The checklist policy is configured by the Product Manager in the Backoffice to have the `Select your Phone number` screen is displayed to the customers to select a suitable appointment, before adding the product or the service offering to the cart.
-For more information, see [Journey Checklist Policy Configurations](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/c3d274fb74074c70bec9cd6e9686d5a1.html).
+The checklist policy for the MSISDN-Reference for a selected product offering is configured in the Backoffice by a Product Manager.
+For more information, see [Configuring and Enabling MSISDN](#configuring-and-enabling-msisdn).

-## Configuring and Enabling MSISDN

-The checklist policy is configured by the Product Manager in the Backoffice to have the `Select your desired Phone number` screen displayed to the customers to select the phone number, before adding the product or the service offering to the cart.

-To configure and enable MSISDN reference from the Backoffice, see [Journey Checklist Policy Configurations](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/2007/en-US/c3d274fb74074c70bec9cd6e9686d5a1.html).
+## Component
+The MSISDN component needs to be enabled in the TUA backoffice to appear on the Spartacus TUA storefront.

 ## TM Forum APIs